Tidaholm: Vulcanön island

-Both Tidaholm Bruk as well as Vulcan Tidahom were headquartered on Vulcanön island and, nowadays, Tidaholm Museum is located here.
+Both Tidaholm Bruk as well as Vulcan Tidaholm were headquartered on Vulcanön island and, nowadays, Tidaholm Museum is located here.
 Not surprisingly, the museum focuses on the town's industrial history and its two major industries, and it keeps nine Tidaholm Bruk cars on permanent display.
 Although many buildings were demolished in the area, a lot of historic architecture remains.

 Turbinhusön island

 There is an art gallery at the former turbine house (Turbinhusön) open in the summer and close to Hellidens folkhögskola you will find Sweden's only Lithographic Museum, as well as cafés and other small shops here.